ESG Focus: Materiality Matters - Part 1 - FNArena

 Targeting UN Sustainability Goals

-First Sentier ties its investment decisions to the United Nations’ 17 SDGs, which contain 169 targets and 231 unique indicators.
+When making investment decisions, First Sentier is conscious of the United Nations’ 17 SDGs, which contain 169 targets and 231 unique indicators.
+In this manner, the institution seeks to make its efforts more focused

 The fund has chosen a handful of SDGs and then focuses on the targets and indicators upon which it feels it can have the greatest influence.